-AACSB: Reflective Thinking Blooms: Understana Learning Goal: 02-05 Describe the economic system of the United States; including the significance of key economic indicators (especially GDP); productivity; and the business cycle.
-Level of Learning: 2 Understanding of concepts and principles Topic: Key Economic Indicators
+AACSB: Reflective Thinking Blooms: Comprehension Learning Goal: 02-5 Level of Learning 2: Understanding of concepts and principles Nickels - Chapter 02 #131 Topic: Key Economic Indicators

-130. It is understandable that productivity is rising faster in the service sector because service businesses have newer technologies than the manufacturing sector and fewer laborers.
+132. (p.
+48) It is understandable that productivity is rising faster in the service sector because service businesses have newer technologies than the manufacturing sector and fewer laborers.